How to Make a Pie Crust with Spelt (shortcrust pastry shell from scratch)

 Wondering how to make a pie crust with spelt then this is an easy spelt flour pastry recipe to use for both sweet and savoury pie for a 23cm (9 inch pie or tart base).
 I always thought it was super hard to get the right texture for pastry and taste but it's easy with the right ingredients and method, I will never buy store bought pastry again.
 Make ahead of time and have in the fridge on stand by, to whip up a pie in no time.
 I leave out the sugar so I can use the pastry for either sweet or savoury.
-Perfect for a quiche base, savoury tart, sweet tart or fruit flan.
+Use this spelt flour pie crust recipe for a quiche base, savoury tart, sweet tart or fruit flan.

 Ingredients (for one layer)

 - Spelt flour (white or wholemeal) – 250g (about 2 cups)

 - Chilled cubed butter – 125g (about 1/2 cup)

 - Cold water – 20ml (1 - 2 tbsp)

 - Optional sugar for a sweet crust – 2-4 tbsp

 How to Make the Pastry

 - PASTRY mix the flour and butter together with your fingertips until it looks like small breadcrumbs.
 Then add in the water and egg until combined into a firm dough.
 You can use your stand mixer but I find that the result by hand is far superior.